romanzipp/Laravel-Queue-Monitor/README.md

 ## ToDo

+- [ ] Offer configuration to use own monitoring model
 - [ ] Add Job & Artisan Command for automatic cleanup of old database entries

 ## Upgrading from 1.0 to 2.0